AhmarG/Terraform-AWS-Stack/README.md

 # Terraform-AWS-Stack
 Provisioning AWS Stack using Terraform

-HOW TO LAUNCH
+HOW TO LAUNCH (once AWS is configured)
-- terraform get  # this load all the modules
+- terraform get  # Downloads and installs modules needed for the configuration
-- terraform plan  -out <<filename.plan>> #This execute the modules and save excutable  to a file.
+- terraform plan  -out <<filename.plan>> # This generates an execution plan file to the given path
 - terraform apply "filename.plan"